London Indian 2018 Review: MEHSAMPUR Is A Challenging, Bracing Hybrid Documentary

 Those looking for an answer to the question of who killed Chamkila may walk away from Mehsampur disappointed, but those interested in why people still care about this crime will likely come away with more.
 In fact, Mehsampur is among the most chilling avant-garde attempts I've seen out of India over the last decade, right up there with the work of Q who set the festival circuit on fire with his 2010 breakout hit Gandu.
 Mehsampur is no doubt even more obtuse than its predecessors, but it's the kind of challenge that many moviegoers will appreciate.

 The fact that a film like Mehsampur even exists and is playing in public is more than a little amazing.
-Chowdhry is a new and exciting, confounding and confusing, bold and vigorous, a film for film goers to puzzle over, and in this case, that's a good thing.
+Chowdhry is a new and exciting talent, and Mehsampur is confounding and confusing, bold and vigorous, a film for film goers to puzzle over, and in this case, that's a good thing.